Saddam Hussein statue destruction

-On April 9, 2003, during the U.S. invasion of Iraq, a large statue of Saddam Hussein in Baghdad's Firdos Square was destroyed by Iraqi civilians and United States Marines.
+On 9 April 2003, during the U.S. invasion of Iraq, a large statue of Saddam Hussein in Baghdad's Firdos Square was destroyed by Iraqi civilians and United States Marines.
 The event received global media coverage, wherein it came to symbolize the end of Saddam's rule in Iraq.

 U.S. government officials and journalists, citing footage of jubilant Iraqis jumping on and sledgehammering the statue, claimed the event symbolized a victory for the United States.
 However, the development of an Iraqi insurgency undermined this narrative.
 A retrospective analysis by ProPublica and The New Yorker concluded that the media had exaggerated both the size and enthusiasm of the crowd, had influenced the crowd's behavior, and subsequently had turned the event into "a visual echo chamber" that promoted an unrealistically optimistic account of the invasion at the expense of more important news stories.

 Significance

-In April 2002, the 12 m statue was erected in honor of Saddam Hussein's 75th birthday.
+In April 2002, the 12 m statue was erected in honor of Saddam Hussein's official 65th birthday.

-In the afternoon of April 9, 2003, a group of Iraqi civilians began to attack the statue.
+In the afternoon of 9 April 2003, a group of Iraqi civilians began to attack the statue.
 One such futile attempt by sledgehammer-wielding weightlifter Kadhem Sharif Al-Jabbouri caught media attention.
 Shortly after, an advance unit of the United States Marine Corps from the 3rd Battalion, 4th Marines arrived at Firdos Square, secured the area, and contacted the foreign journalists who had been quartered in the Palestine Hotel at the square.
-After a couple of hours, the U.S. Marines toppled the statue with an M88 armored recovery vehicle.
+Following a couple of hours, the U.S. Marines toppled the statue with an M88 armored recovery vehicle.

 According to the book Shooter, the first plan was to attach a cable between the M88 and the statue's torso area.
 Someone pointed out that if the cable snapped, it might whiplash and kill people.
 The alternate method chosen was to wrap a chain around the neck.
 Eventually, the M88 was able to topple the statue, which was jumped and stomped upon by Iraqi citizens, who then decapitated the statue and dragged it through the streets of the city, hitting it with their shoes.
 The destruction of the statue was shown live on cable news networks as it happened and made the front pages of newspapers and covers of magazines throughout the world – symbolizing the fall of Saddam's government.
 The images of the statue's destruction provided a clear refutation of Information Minister Muhammad Saeed al-Sahhaf's reports that Iraq had been winning the war.

 A green sculpture by Bassem Hamad al-Dawiri, meant to symbolize the unity of Iraq, was installed on the empty plinth in June 2003 and remained there until it was removed and demolished in 2013.